NStar Articles

 From Anchored Ship to Soaring Athletic Building: The History of the USNA Robert Crown Sailing Center

-Situated at the Santee Basin, this tribute to modern architecture has been praised for its structural and symbolic beauty, as well as for the successful Navy sailing programs it fosters.
+It rises up out of the Santee Basin, more than just a building.
+The USNA Robert Crown Sailing Center is a tribute to modern architecture, having been praised for its structural and symbolic beauty, as well as the successful Navy sailing programs it fosters.
 Yet looking at it now, it’s hard to imagine just how far it's come since its humble beginnings.

 Navy Sailing Training: Anchored Sloop Beginnings

-The center for naval training had a rocky beginning and was certainly not honored for being the pillar of education it is today.
+The center for naval training had a rocky beginning, and was certainly not always recognized for being the pillar of education it is today.
 The Academy’s formal ties to the sea started on the spot where the center currently resides—although instead of using a building on the shore of the Santee Basin, the center was IN the Santee Basin.

 In its earliest iteration (though not yet recognized as a training facility), the center was aboard the Santee, which was moored at the Naval Academy dock from 1863 until she sank at her wharf there in 1912.
-The Academy brought in a captured Spanish naval ship, the Reina Mercedes, to serve as a replacement.
-Both ships served as makeshift brigs to punish unruly sailors and as housing for enlisted Naval Academy personnel and the ship’s commanding officer, who oversaw all waterfront activity.
-In 1936, a more formal sailing group, the Midshipmen Boat Club, was founded on this boat.
-They kept their sailboats on a few slips in the basin and had them maintained by both the Navy and the local boat yards.
+The Academy next brought in a captured Spanish naval ship, the Reina Mercedes, to serve as a replacement.
+Both ships served as makeshift brigs to punish unruly sailors, as well as housing for enlisted Naval Academy personnel and the ship’s commanding officer, who oversaw all waterfront activity.
+Then, in 1936, a more formal sailing group, the Midshipmen Boat Club, was founded on this boat.
+They kept their sailboats in a few slips in the basin and had them maintained by both the Navy and the local boat yards.

 When WWII placed an excessive demand on boat builders, these repair facilities pivoted to building wartime vessels and the Naval Academy ran its boat club program independently.
 In 1943, the USNA constructed the North Severn basin and several boat repair shops to maintain the boats for their growing sailing team.

-Meanwhile, work continued on the Reina Mercedes, until 1957, when the ship was decommissioned and sold for scrap.
+Meanwhile, work continued on the Reina Mercedes until 1957, when the ship was decommissioned and sold for scrap.
 Without a true home for naval operations, the Academy installed a double-wide trailer and shed on the property.
-The offices were so flimsy that a poorly piloted sloop pushed its bowspirit through the wall, right above one of the secretaries’ desks!
+The offices were so flimsy that a poorly piloted sloop was able to push its bowspirit through the wall, right above one of the secretaries’ desks!
+It was time for an upgrade.

 The Current Center of USNA Sailing